 What to See and Do in Depoe Bay:

-- Check out the Spouting Horn near the downtown area, where waves that are forced into a tiny fissure in the sea wall shoot up and create a violent plume of water in the air, much like a geyser.
+• Check out the Spouting Horn right in front of the downtown area, where waves that are forced into a tiny fissure in the sea wall shoot up and create a violent plume of water in the air, much like a geyser.
 In fact, the water can shoot dozens of feet in the air and is known to even spray cars as they drive across Highway 101!

 Where to Eat in Depoe Bay:

-- Pirate-themed coffee shops aaaargh hard to come by, but Depoe Bay pulls through with Pirate Coffee Company.
+• Pirate-themed coffee shops aaaargh hard to come by, but Depoe Bay pulls through with Pirate Coffee Company.
 Seriously good coffee, tasty breakfast pastries, and a commitment to the pirate theme makes this an unmissable coffee stop.
-I promise you’ll be hooked.
+I promise you’ll be hooked (get it?!).

 Where to Stay in Depoe Bay: